 What is the normal deadline for application to the L&S Honors Program as an incoming first-year student?

 All admitted L&S students are invited to apply.
-The actual deadline depends on when the student initiates the online application.
-A student has 30 days from first logging in to the Honors application to complete it.
-The deadline therefore depends on the applicant.
+The actual deadline depends on the date by which the applicant would like to receive an admissions decision.
 We encourage students to apply as soon as possible to ensure a timely response.
 The final deadline for all applications is May 15 of the application year.

 How can I be assured of receiving an admission decision from the L&S Honors Program before the national May 1st notification deadline?

-If you were admitted to the university and submitted your Honors application before late March, you should receive your admission status letter before the May 1 deadline.
+If you were admitted to the university and submitted your Honors application before March 15, you will receive your admission decision before the May 1 deadline.
 Admissions to the university and to the Program continue beyond the May 1 deadline, however, so some students will receive notification of their admission status after that date.